 W.R.
 Grace in Delaware

-In Delaware, a small vermiculite processing plant, located in Wilmington, received several hundred tons of asbestos to its plant from the 1940s until the early 1990s.
+In Delaware, a small vermiculite processing plant, located in Wilmington, received several hundred tons of asbestos between the 1940s until the early 1990s.
 The asbestos was processed and then shipped to W.R.
 Grace’s headquarters in Libby, Montana.
-Not only were the plant’s worker in danger, but residents in the surrounding also risked ingesting and inhaling airborne asbestos fibers.
+Both workers and nearby residents were at risk of exposure.

 - Atlantic Oil